 Slope rockfishes and shortspine thornyheads are captured incidentally in longline fisheries for sablefish, halibut, and DSR with the majority of the catch associated with the SSEI and NSEI sablefish fisheries (Table 11).
 In addition, slope rockfish were targeted by a few fishermen prior to 2003 (Table 11).
-In 2017, shortspine thornyhead accounted for 43% of the landed slope rockfish bycatch, followed by shortraker rockfish (30%), redbanded rockfish (14%), and rougheye (blackspotted/rougheye) rockfish (11%).
+For inside waters in 2020, shortspine thornyhead accounted for 54% of the landed slope rockfish bycatch, followed by shortraker rockfish (23%), redbanded rockfish (12%), and rougheye (blackspotted/rougheye) rockfish (10%).

-Full retention regulations adopted at the 2000 board meeting require that all rockfish caught in internal waters be weighed and reported on fish tickets.
-Proceeds from the sale of rockfish in excess of legal landing limits are forfeited to the State of Alaska.

-In 2003, the board prohibited directed fishing for slope and thornyhead rockfish (Sebastolobus spp.).
+Full retention regulations adopted at the 2000 board meeting require that all rockfish (Sebastes spp.) caught in internal waters (NSEI and SSEI) be weighed and reported on fish tickets.
+In 2003, full retention regulations were adopted that require CFEC permit holders fishing for groundfish or halibut in the EGOA to retain, weigh, and report all black rockfish caught.
+The board also adopted five area closures for the direct taking of black rockfish in the EGOA.
+These five area closures prevent the complete removal of older fish, because research indicates the importance of older year classes of black rockfish in maintaining genetic diversity and stock condition.
+In addition to these changes, the board prohibited directed fishing for slope and thornyhead rockfish (Sebastolobus spp.).
 These rockfish may only be captured as bycatch or in directed fisheries under the terms of a commissioner's permit.

-Directed fishing for black rockfish is open year round and the fishery is prosecuted only in outside waters of the Southeast District.
+Directed fishing for black rockfish is open year-round and the fishery is prosecuted only in outside waters of the Southeast District.
 Directed fishing is prohibited in NSEI and SSEIW along with five areas along the outer coast.
 Gear is limited to mechanical jigging machines and dinglebar and hand troll gear.
 In 2009, the board adopted a proposal which repealed the prohibition on the sale of black rockfish taken as bycatch in waters that are closed to directed black rockfish fishing.